-10.5.1 A readily accessible means for manual activation shall be located between 1067 mm and 1219 mm (42 in. and 48 in.) above the floor, be accessible in the event of a fire, be located in a path of egress, and clearly identify the hazard protected.

-10.5.1.1 At least one manual actuation device shall be located a minimum of 3 m (10 ft) and a maximum of 6 m (20 ft) from the protected kitchen appliance(s) within the path of egress.

-10.5.1.2 Manual activation using a cable-operated pull station shall not require more than 178 N (40 lb) of force, with a pull movement not to exceed 356 mm (14 in.) to activate the automatic fire-extinguishing equipment.

-10.5.2 The automatic and manual means of system activation external to the control head or releasing device shall be separate and independent of each other so that failure of one will not impair the operation of the other except as permitted by 10.5.3.
+- 10.5.1 A readily accessible means for manual activation shall be located between 1067 mm and 1219 mm (42 in. and 48 in.) above the floor, be accessible in the event of a fire, be located in a path of egress, and clearly identify the hazard protected. - 10.5.1.1 At least one manual actuation device shall be located a minimum of 3 m (10 ft) and a maximum of 6 m (20 ft) from the protected hood exhaust system(s) within a path of egress or at an alternative location acceptable to the AHJ. - 10.5.1.2 Manual activation using a cable-operated pull station shall not require more than 178 N (40 lb) of force, with a pull movement not to exceed 356 mm (14 in.) to activate the automatic fire-extinguishing equipment. - 10.5.2 The automatic and manual means of system activation external to the control head or releasing device shall be separate and independent of each other so that failure of one will not impair the operation of the other except as permitted by 10.5.3.

+Copyright 2018 National Fire Protection Association (NFPA®).
+Licensed, by agreement, for individual use and download on 08/21/2018 to Fire Suppression Services Inc for designated user FSS.
+No other reproduction or transmission in any form permitted without written permission of NFPA®.
+For inquiries or to report unauthorized use, contact licensing@nfpa.org.
-10.5.3 The manual means of system activation shall be permitted to be common with the automatic means if the manual activation device is located between the control head or releasing device and the first fusible link.

-10.5.4 An automatic sprinkler system shall not require a manual means of system activation.

-10.5.5 The means for manual activation shall be mechanical or rely on electrical power for activation in accordance with 10.5.6.

-10.5.6 Electrical power shall be permitted to be used for manual activation if a standby power supply is provided or if supervision is provided in accordance with Section 10.7.

-10.5.7 Instruction shall be provided to employees regarding the proper use of portable fire extinguishers and the manual activation of fire-extinguishing equipment.
+- 10.5.3 The manual means of system activation shall be permitted to be common with the automatic means if the manual activation device is located between the control head or releasing device and the first fusible link. - 10.5.4 An automatic sprinkler system shall not require a manual means of system activation. - 10.5.5 The means for manual activation shall be mechanical or rely on electrical power for activation in accordance with 10.5.6. - 10.5.6 Electrical power shall be permitted to be used for manual activation if a standby power supply is provided or if supervision is provided in accordance with Section 10.7. - 10.5.7 Instruction shall be provided to employees regarding the proper use of portable fire extinguishers and the manual activation of fire-extinguishing equipment.